 We’ve all seen the cartoons with the green sludge and radiation right?
 We’ll there is a reason why radiation is associated with the color of green diamonds; it is how green diamonds get their color!
 Before these diamonds leave the uppermost layer of the earth’s crust, green diamonds are exposed and absorb naturally occurring radiation causing their color change.
 The green color is exhibited when red and yellow light are absorbed.
 A famous green diamonds is the Aurora Green Diamond.

-Purple diamonds are one of the rarest colored diamonds found on the planet.
+Purple diamonds are one of the most rare fancy colored diamonds found on the planet.
 Geologist don’t have a definitive reason to why they exhibit this color, but strongly agree on the theory that the purple color is due to post-growth plastic deformation.
 They believe this post-growth deformation occurs when the diamond travels from the earth’s mantle to the surface through magma.
 Since they come out pale, purple diamonds actually have a color concentrated internally along the deformation lamellae.
 One of the most famous purple diamonds is the Purple Orchid.

 Yellow and Orange

-Yellow diamonds are the most common colored diamond available.
+Yellow diamonds are the most common colored diamonds available.
 Their hue is due to the element nitrogen, which gets trapped just before the diamond is crystallized.
 On a molecular level, nitrogen is so similar to carbon that it actually takes the carbon’s place during the formation process.
 Orange diamonds are formed the same way, if viewed on a spectrum, the lightest color would be a light yellow and the deepest color would be orange.
 A famous yellow diamond that has gotten recent attention is the Sun-Drop Diamond.

 Black diamonds are formed when inclusions form within the stone.
 These inclusions are small amounts of graphite or iron clusters that give the stone its black color.
-Unlike other colored diamonds, black diamonds are not transparent.
+Unlike other fancy colored diamonds, black diamonds are not transparent.
 They’re in fact opaque, meaning the diamond won’t give the shiny or brilliance a white or colorless diamond might.
 One of the most famous black diamonds is the Black Orlov.